Christopher Mantis sets Lowell record; Ashton Williamson given limited eligibility

-Lowell star Christopher Mantis continues to make history every time he steps on the floor.
+Lowell star Christopher Mantis continues to make history every time he steps on the hardwood.

 The Red Devils' all-time leading scorer, who has committed to Appalachian State, erupted for a program-record 53 points in an 87-68 win at Rensselaer on Tuesday.